Thousands expected to attend Michael Collins centenary commemoration

-Thousands of people are expected to attend a centenary commemoration of the death of Irish revolutionary leader Michael Collins later today.
+Thousands of people are expected to attend a centenary commemoration of the death of Michael Collins in Cork today.

-The event, taking place in Michael Collins’ native West Cork, will be marked be a historic address by the Fianna Fáil leader Micheal Martin.
+The event will be marked by a historic address by the Fianna Fáil leader Micheál Martin.

 Mr Martin will become the first Fianna Fáil Taoiseach to speak at a commemoration for Mr Collins.

-Michael Collins was shot and killed during an ambush by anti-Treaty forces on August 22, 1922 near Beal na Blath in Co Cork during the Irish civil war.
+Michael Collins was shot and killed during an ambush by anti-Treaty forces on August 22, 1922 near Béal na Blath.

 Descendants of Mr Collins will travel from across the world to attend today’s event to mark the eve of the leader’s death 100 years ago.